 At present, the list post has become a hot format of articles for many bloggers.
 It is straightforward to write and is easy to be scanned by readers for grabbing the core content of the articles.
 As researched, this kind of blog post is preferred by search engines and does a good job of improving the reading experiences for visitors.

-However, we have found that many bloggers simply fail to take advantages of the list post with the poor content and bad writing.
-In this case, we’d like to introduce the top 10 tips about how to write list post for your blog site.
+However, we have found that many bloggers simply fail to take advantage of the list post with poor content and bad writing.
+In this case, we’d like to introduce the top 10 tips about how to write a list post for your blog site.

 Tip No.1 – Determine the Proper Number of Items for Each Article

 To come out a list post, the first thing you need to think about is the number of items you are going to put into the article.
 Generally, the round numbers can give people a great impression of professionalism and authority, such as 5, 10, 15 and 20.
 Surely, you can use the odd numbers, but sometimes they are less powerful for grabbing more attention.

 In addition, we do not recommend you to use the low numbers such as 2, 3 and 4.
 This may give readers the impression that you do not have enough thoughts and ideas for a specific topic.

 Tip No.2 – Showcase These Lists in a Logical Order

 Generally, the good and worth-reading list post always looks neat, without any messily formatted content.
 To achieve this, you need to have all your points logically listed.